VIDEO GAME FAVS

 Explorers of Sky

-i didn't play Explorers of Sky until much later, but i was very excited when i finally got my hands on it since Everyone says it's the best PMD game. and guess what! the game's GOOD. love crawling around those dungeons with my crew and wow! it's a Pokemon game with some actual story!
+i didn't play Explorers of Sky until much later, but i was very excited when i finally got my hands on it since everyone says it's the best PMD game. and guess what! the game's GOOD. love crawling around those dungeons with my crew and wow! it's a Pokemon game with some actual story!

 Pokemon Snap